-Date of Issue: April 25, 2020 Review Date: Annually - December Written By: Alex Petrozzi Date: April 15, 2020 Reviewed By: Alex Petrozzi Date: December 9, 2022 Approved By: Chris Economou Date: January 1, 2023
+Date of Issue: April 25, 2020 Review Date: Annually - December Written By: Alex Petrozzi Date : April 15, 2020 Reviewed By: Alex Petrozzi Date: December 9, 2022 Approved By: Chris Economou Date: January 1, 2024

-Purpose

 The purpose of this Procedure is to define Duron Ontario Ltd.'s training guidelines for Duron Employees, Visitors and Subcontractors.

-Scope

 This Procedure applies to all Duron Ontario Ltd.'s Employees, Visitors and Subcontractors.

-Related Nece ssary Documentation

 Internal External

-Duron Health & Safety Manual Occupational Health & Safety Act (OHSA)

-Training Policy Certificate of Recognition (COR) Audit Results
+- Training Policy

-Communication Policy Worker Training Records
+- Communication Policy

-Communication Procedure WSIB Health & Safety Excellence Program
+- Communication Procedure

-Visitors Policy Contractor Check Audit Results
+- Visitors Policy

-General Roles and Responsibilities
+- General Roles and Responsibilities

-Subcontractor Guidelines
+- Subcontractor Guidelines

 AODA Multi-Year Accessibility Plan

 Toolbox Safety Talk Forms

 Safety Orientation Forms

 Pre-Job Safety Instruction (PSI) Forms

 JHSC, Supervisor & Management Meeting Minutes

 JHSC Recommendations to Management

 Health & Safety Company Memos

 Annual Summer & Christmas Safety Meetings

 Duron Newsletter

+Certificate of Recognition (COR) Audit Results

+Worker Training Records

+WSIB Health & Safety Excellence Program

+Contractor Check Audit Results

-Definitions 0.101 OHSA Occupational Health & Safety Act, R.S.O.
+Definitions OHSA Occupational Health & Safety Act, R.S.O.
 1990, c.
 O.1, as amended.
 WSIB Workplace Safety and Insurance Board.
 PSI Pre-Job Safety Instruction; a written technique that focuses on job tasks as a way to identify hazards before they occur.
 It focuses on the relationship between the worker, the task, the tool and the work environment.
 AODA The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) is an Ontario law mandating that organizations must follow standards to become more accessible to people with disabilities.
 Contractor Check An audit-based system which assess and accredits contractors across the country to ensure they meet all legislative requirements.
 This provides clients with a contractor management tool to maintain compliance and reduce risk.
 WSIB Health & Safety Excellence Program An annual audit-based system which helps companies provide a clear roadmap for them to improve safety in their workplace.
 The program helps reduce risk of hazards and helps establish a better health and safety culture in the workplace.
 COR Is an occupational health and safety accreditation program that verifies a fully implemented safety & health program which meets national standards.
 Competent Person Is a person who is qualified because of knowledge, training and experience to organize the work and its performance; is familiar with the Act and the regulations that apply to the work and has knowledge of any potential or actual danger to health or safety in the workplace.
 Toolbox Safety Talk Is a group discussion that focuses on a particular safety issue.
 JHSC A joint health and safety committee (JHSC) is composed of Worker and Employer representatives.
 Together, they should be mutually committed to improving health and safety conditions in the workplace.
+Roles & Responsibilities

-Roles & Responsibilities Policies as r Review the required Approve an Approve an Company Rules Procedure annually and apply changes or amendments to the Procedure as d sign-off on all new and reviewed Policies and Procedures prior to publishing d help develop training programs to address challenges at the workplace kers are adequately trained in performing the relevant task and comply with Legislative • Occupational Health & Safety Department: Annually revulate as n view the Training Procedure and Policy during Management, Supervisor and JHSC Meetings and ecessary Ensure that as in-house trainers, the Department remains up to date with Legislation and is competent ommendations to Management on what training needs are needed based off legislative, site- uirements, and training needs analysis Whenever a literacy arranging training always consider different levels of responsibilities, abilities, language skills and
+- Review the Training Policy & Communication Policy annually and apply changes or amendments to the Policies as required - Review the Company Rules Procedure annually and apply changes or amendments to the Procedure as required - Approve and sign-off on all new and reviewed Policies and Procedures prior to publishing - Approve and help develop training programs to address challenges at the workplace - Ensure Workers are adequately trained in performing the relevant task and comply with Legislative requirements

+- Annually review the Training Procedure and Policy during Management, Supervisor and JHSC Meetings and update as necessary - Ensure that as in-house trainers, the Department remains up to date with Legislation and is competent - Submit recommendations to Management on what training needs are needed based off legislative, sitespecific requirements, and training needs analysis - Whenever arranging training always consider different levels of responsibilities, abilities, language skills and literacy